multiversx/mx-chain-observing-squad/all-chains/README.md

 ### Build docker images

-In order to build a Docker image one has to run scripts:
+In order to build a Docker images one has to run scripts:

 - For observer:
 ```